 I have no idea if the game is 90% off for the rest of the world, but I’d say it’s worth a look at the price.

 (this is a guest post by Antoni Sawicki aka Tenox)

 This is a lame duck, low effort post.
-And if you already know it it’s obvious.
+If you already know it’s 🤦 obvious.
 However this question seem to be asked a lot on the intertubes.
-I hope it will help someone else, as there is no good readily available answer out there.
+I was stupid and searched for it too.
+I hope this will help someone else, as there is no good readily available answer out there.

-Problem: I wanted to have SNMP on my Comcast/Xfinity router so I can monitor current bandwidth usage.
+Problem: I want to have SNMP on my Comcast/Xfinity/AT&T router so I can monitor current bandwidth usage.

 Possible to enable on vanilla router? – Nope

-Do 3rd party, Comcast compatible routers do? – Nope
+Do 3rd party, compatible routers do? – Nope

 Can you SSH or hack in to the router to do it? – Nope

 Can you load custom / hacked firmware to do it? – Nope*